qwangd2l/hierarchical-view/README.md

 #### Methods

-Use the `show` and `hide` methods on child views to controls visibility:
+Use the `show` and `hide` methods on child views to control visibility:

 ```javascript
 // to show child (hiding parent)